 Simply put, position sizing is all about setting the correct amount of units to buy or sell a currency pair.
 It is a key element in risk management, which can determine whether you live to trade another day or not.
 It can keep you from risking too much on a trade and blowing up your account.

 Sure, when you bet big, you can win big.
 But what happens when you lose?
 Well, you don’t need to be a brain surgeon to figure that one out – you lose big, too.

 Without knowing how to size your positions properly, you may end up taking trades that are far too large for you.
 In such cases, you become highly vulnerable when the market moves even just a few pips against you.

+When calculating your position size, you should determine and acknowledge your risk profile.
+If you catch yourself about to bet big on a certain trade, ask yourself why you are about to do so.
 Nobody does something just for the heck of it.
 Binge eaters don’t just overeat just so they could eat a lot.
 In one way or another, they get something out of it.
 Some sort of self-fulfillment perhaps.

 The same is true for a trader who always finds himself betting too much on his trades even when past experience tells him it’s not a good idea.
 Why does he keep on doing it?